Maintenance and inspection of watercourses

 If the maintenance has not been carried out after a re-inspection, you are in violation.
 In such a case, we can enforce the maintenance.

-- We will then apply administrative coercion.
+• We will then use an administrative order.
 We will announce this in a letter.

-- The water board has this authority under the Water Boards Act, the Environment Act, and the General Administrative Law Act.
+• The water authority has this power under the Regional Water Authorities Act, the Environment and Planning Act, and the General Administrative Law Act.

-The amount charged in this extreme case varies depending on the situation: the General Administrative Law Act states that the costs we incur as a result of applying administrative coercion will be charged.
-These costs include the costs of the contractor carrying out the work, plus administrative costs and the costs of additional supervision.
+The amount charged in this extreme case varies depending on the situation: the General Administrative Law Act states that the costs we incur as a result of applying an administrative order will be charged.
+These costs include the costs of the contractor carrying out the work, plus administrative costs, and the costs of additional supervision.

 How do we inspect?

-Inspecting by helicopter seems like an expensive method.
-A large area can be inspected quickly by helicopter.
+Inspecting by helicopter seems like an expensive method, but a large area can be inspected quickly by helicopter.
 That is why this method is cheaper than inspecting on foot or by car.

 Rules on maintenance and maintenance obligations

-The water board regulations contain rules about your living environment in our working area:
+The water-authority regulations include rules about your living environment in our region: